teephan91/teephan91/README.md

 # 👋🏼 Hey, I'm Thinh

 I'm a self-taught web developer based in Vancouver, Canada.
 I'm currently working hard every day to improve my skill set as a full-stack developer.
-And I'm also seeking full-time opportunities to contribute, apply and expand what I've learned.
+And I'm also seeking a full-time opportunity to contribute, apply and expand what I've learned.

 These are the skills and technologies that I'm proficient with: